Mulperi/angular-handbook/README.md

 To update the state, you dispatch an **action**. **Reducer** listens to actions and return a new state if needed.

 **Effects** also listen to actions and do asynchronous tasks on the background.
-Like getting data from the server for example.
+Like getting data from the server via a service for example.
 Effects usually return new actions like "DATA_LOAD_SUCCESS".
+And those new actions again go to reducers and effects.

 With **selectors** you define wich part of the state tree you want to subscsribe to.

     ngrx/Store data flow (roughly)

     Action > Reducer > Store > View
-           > Effect > Service > Action > Reducer > Store > View
+           > Effect > Action

 ## Excercise